All Episodes

 Everybody's doing everything they can to cash in on it.

-It's no different than Princess Die.
+It's no different than Princess Di.

-She passes away, she had the accident, dies, big funeral over there, and look at the throngs, the gazillions that showed up to send notes.
+And look at the throngs, the gazillions that showed up to send notes.

 What was that all about?

-Uh that connections in their mind gives them self-esteem and so forth.
+And that connection that is not real, that connections in their mind gives them self-esteem and so forth.

-So they all want to be part of the story, and they all want to establish this.
+So they all want to be part of the story and they all want to establish this.

 That's what this Anna Nicole Smith is all about.